How Florida HB 803 Changes Building Permits

 Additionally, local governments may still require permits for:

-The law also explicitly prohibits applicants from dividing larger projects into multiple smaller projects to avoid the $7,500 threshold.
+The bill also explicitly prohibits applicants from dividing larger projects into multiple smaller projects to avoid the $7,500 threshold.

 While the overall impact on permit volume may vary by county, the provision reflects a broader state effort to reduce what Representative Dana Trabulsy described in the Florida House bill summary as “unnecessary delays, excessive fees, and outdated rules” in Florida’s permitting process.
 For municipalities and counties, community development departments may need to examine their intake procedures, staff guidance, and public-facing FAQs to explain which projects qualify for the exemption and which still require permits under the law.